baralprativa27/pharmacy-rebate-analytics/README.md

 This project demonstrates an end-to-end healthcare analytics solution using Oracle SQL and Power BI.
 It includes data processing, KPI validation, and interactive dashboard development for pharmacy rebate analysis.

 ## Project Overview
 Developed an interactive Power BI dashboard to analyze pharmacy rebate performance, drug costs, claims, and therapeutic class trends.
-The dashboard enables stakeholders to monitor financial performance and drill into detailed claim-level analytics.
+The dashboard helps analyze rebate performance, drug costs, claims trends, and detailed transaction data.

 ## Business Problem
-Pharmacy benefit organizations must closely monitor rebate performance, drug costs, and claims activity to reduce financial leakage and optimize reimbursement strategies.
-Manual analysis of rebate data can make it difficult to identify underperforming therapeutic classes, high-cost drugs, and rebate discrepancies across plans and claims.
+Pharmacy organizations need to track rebate performance, drug costs, and claims activity to identify high-cost drugs, rebate differences, and trends across therapeutic classes.
+Manual analysis of rebate data can be time-consuming and difficult to manage efficiently.

 ## Objectives
 - Track pharmacy rebate performance